antoniobrandaodesign/ab_boilerplate/README.md

 ### Installing

     1. install Node.js
-    2. run "sudo npm install -g gulp" in the console  (sudo is necessary because "-g" is a global installation)
+    2. If you don't have Gulp, install it: run "sudo npm install -g gulp" in the console  ("sudo" may be necessary because "-g" is a global installation)
-    3. clone this repository
+    3. clone this repository and enter the folder
     4. run "sudo npm install" inside the project folder ("sudo" seems to be necessary for some modules)
-    5. sometimes running "npm install" fails to install everything.
+    5. sometimes running "npm install" fails to install some dependencies.
         5a.
-Run "gulp", and if some module is missing, an error will pop up specifying the name of the missing module.
+Run "gulp info", and if some module is missing, an error will pop up specifying the name of the missing module.
         5b.
 Copy the module's name and run "npm install the-missing-module-name --save".
         5c.
 Repeat the process for each missing module if necessary.

 ### Running (first time)

-    A. create a "src" folder in the root of the project (can be a Git submodule)
-    B. run "gulp build_dev" to make a development build and have something to work with
+    A. run "gulp build_dev" to make a development build and have something to work with
-    C. run "gulp watch". an URL will be displayed in the console (usually http://localhost:3000)
+    B. run "gulp watch". an URL will be displayed in the console (usually http://localhost:3000)
-    D. open that URL in your browser. you should see a simple responsive website
+    C. open that URL in your browser. you should see a simple responsive website
-    E. another URL will also be displayed, which starts with your IP address. open this URL in your phone or tablet
+    D. another URL will also be displayed, which starts with your IP address. open this URL in your phone or tablet
-    F. at this point, when you edit & save Jade Javascript or Stylus files, changes will be reflected in the browser and in all connected devices.
+    E. at this point, when you edit & save Jade Javascript or Stylus files, changes will be reflected in the browser and in all connected devices.
-    G. run "gulp info" in the console to see available tasks
+    F. run "gulp info" in the console to see available tasks

 ### Running (normally)

     A. normally when starting work, what you want is to run "gulp watch" and rock on
-    B. run "gulp" in the console to see available tasks
+    B. run "gulp info" in the console to see available tasks

-### Development and Production tasks: difference
+### Development and Production build tasks: difference

+- Development
+    - Build is created in folder /builds/production
+    - JavaScript files are compiled WITH source maps
+    - JavaScript files are readable, NOT compressed
+    - CSS injected into JavaScript is NOT compressed
+    - CSS injected into JavaScript is compiled WITH source maps
+    - HTML files are readable, NOT compressed
 - Production
     - Build is created in folder /builds/development
     - JavaScript files are compressed and obfuscated
     - JavaScript files are compiled WITHOUT source maps
-    - CSS files are compressed
+    - CSS injected into JavaScript is compressed
-    - CSS files are compiled WITHOUT source maps
+    - CSS injected into JavaScript is compiled WITHOUT source maps
     - HTML files are compressed
-- Development
-    - Build is created in folder /builds/production
-    - JavaScript files are compiled WITH source maps
-    - JavaScript files are readable, NOT compressed
-    - CSS files are readable, NOT compressed
-    - CSS files are compiled WITH source maps
-    - HTML files are readable, NOT compressed

 ### Roadmap

+- Provide information about the Jade templates structure
 - I18N
 - Minimal Router